 About the Plan

-The Highway 17 Access Management Plan (Hwy 17 AMP) is a long-range plan that provides access management strategies and recommendations to address access, mobility, and safety needs in the Hwy 17 corridor.
+The Highway 17 Access Management Plan (Hwy 17 AMP) is a long-range plan that will provide access management strategies and recommendations to address access, mobility, and safety needs in the Hwy 17 corridor.
 These recommendations are intended to help reduce conflict points and preserve the functional integrity of the corridor as a safe and efficient interregional corridor.
-The plan promotes environmental and economic sustainability by coordinating land use and transportation planning.
+The plan will promote environmental and economic sustainability by coordinating land use and transportation planning.

 The plan components include the following: